 I am currently researching two new projects.
 The first one, Telegraphic Imagination and the Mediated Self, considers telegraphic technologies as an active agent in an ontological and epistemological sense, and examines the role of materiality in the potential for telegraphic miscommunication.
 By showing how the rhetoric about the telegraph during the turn of the century brought unprecedented attention to the materiality and contingency of signification, I claim that it opened the way to the development in the 1920s and 1930s of what I call “telegraphic poetics”.
 This plays a crucial role in the genealogies and archeological layers conditioning territorial politics, notions of embodiment, and transformations in the poetic constitution of the self in Latin America.
 The second project, investigates the relation between Hispanic modernism and “commodified authenticity”.
 This is a study of affective and aesthetics experiences in relation to the uses of photography.

 My teaching draws on various media (contemporary art, video installations, optical instruments, opera, ephemera, etc.).
-I have taught graduate seminars on topics such as SPAN 680 “Time-Power-Agency”, SPAN 680 “Theories of Modernity”, SPAN 580 “Old/New Media”, and I have also taught in collaboration with other Romance Languages colleagues –such as RL 623 “Colonial/Postcolonial Transitions” (with Lanie Millar) and RL 623 “Comparative Modernities” (with Cory Browning).
+I have taught graduate seminars on the following topics: “Time-Power-Agency”, “Theories of Modernity”, “Old New Media”, "Capital-Finance-Crisis"; I have also taught in collaboration with other Romance Languages colleagues : RL 623 “Colonial/Postcolonial Transitions” (with Lanie Millar) and RL 623 “Comparative Modernities” (with Cory Browning).